WordPress/openverse/documentation/meta/monitoring/runbooks/unhealthy_ecs_hosts.md

-For example, if the Postgres database is failing to serve connections to the API, the Django API service healthcheck will fail, causing the task to restart, even though the core issue is with a dependent service.
+For example, if the Postgres database is failing to serve connections to the API, the Django API service healthcheck will fail, causing the task to restart, even though the core issue is with an upstream service.

 If the persistent unhealthy hosts are caused by a related service, fix the related service.
 Do not roll back the service with the unhealthy hosts until